nanoframework/Home/README.md

 - [lib-Windows.Devices.Spi](https://github.com/nanoframework/lib-Windows.Devices.Spi) - this repo contains the Windows.Devices.Spi library that is used in developing C# applications.

+- [lib-Windows.Devices.WiFi](https://github.com/nanoframework/lib-Windows.Devices.WiFi) - this repo contains the Windows.Devices.WiFi library that is used in developing C# applications.

 - [lib-Windows.Networking.Sockets](https://github.com/nanoframework/lib-Windows.Networking.Sockets) - this repo contains the Windows.Networking.Sockets library that is used in developing C# applications that require networking capabilities.

+- [lib-Windows.Storage](https://github.com/nanoframework/lib-Windows.Storage) - this repo contains the Windows.Storage library that is used in developing C# applications.

 - [lib-Windows.Storage.Streams](https://github.com/nanoframework/lib-Windows.Storage.Streams) - this repo contains the Windows.Storage.Streams library that is used in developing C# applications.